diogene5/aliemcards_cards/cards/acute-chest-syndrome.md

   * Fluoroquinolone
 * Blood transfusion
   * Exchange transfusion has potential advantage- higher volume of pRBC to lower Hgb S percentage.
-  * Simple transfusion- should be used, regardless of severity, achieve goal of Hgb > 10 g/dL if anemia present
+  * Simple transfusion- should be used, regardless of severity, to achieve goal of Hgb > 10 g/dL if anemia present
 * Pain control
-  * Caution over-sedation that will worsen respiratory drive
+  * Caution over-sedation that can worsen respiratory drive
 * *Adjuncts*:
   * Bronchodilators can be considered for patients with reactive airway disease
-  * Glucocorticoids have been shown to decrease hospital stay, but are associated with re-admission
+  * Glucocorticoids shown to decrease hospital stay, but associated with re-admission

 >**All patients with suspected ACS should receive VTE prophylaxis unless contraindicated**